bluepanda280/microbit-Multimeter/README.md

 * click on **New Project**
 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/bluepanda280/microbit-connection-tester-wires** and import
+* Connect The Positive To Pin 0 And Negitive To Pin 1
+* When There Is A Electrical Connection The Microbit Will Show A Check Mark, When There Is None There Will Be A X

 ## Edit this project